Cheboksary/mygame-kmp/README.md

+Compose Multiplatform client for mygame-backend repository.
+Project in development

 This is a Kotlin Multiplatform project targeting Android, Web.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.